itpp-labs/odoo-development/docs/dev/pos/custom_screen.rst

  Custom Screens
 ================

-List of partners, payment's screen, and floor screen are called screens.
+List of partners, payment's screen, and floor screen are examples of *screens*.

 We will consider **an example of creating the User interface.**